chippyash/Math-Matrix/docs/Test-Contract.md

 *  Compute non invertible matrices throws exception
 *  Transform with numeric matrix returns correct result
 *  Transform with rational matrix produces identity matrix when multiplied

 ##
+      chippyash\Test\Math\Matrix\Transformation\MarkovRandomWalk

+*  You must supply a start row parameter
+*  The start parameter must be an inttype
+*  The target parameter must be an inttype
+*  The limit parameter if provided must be an inttype
+*  You must supply a target row parameter
+*  You can walk through the chain by weighted random selection and return a row vector of inttypes
+*  You can place a limit on the walk

+##
       chippyash\Test\Math\Matrix\ZeroMatrix